yclas/guides/docs/settings.md

 - **Updates**

   Any new updates in real time.

 - [**Coupons**](Classifieds-coupon-system.md)

   Learn diffrent ways to create coupons.
 This tools allows you to give special discounts to your customers.

 - [**Transactional emails**](Content-automatic-emails-sent-to-users.md)

-  When an user does certain action,for example, register, post an ad or request to change their password, they receives an automatic    email for confirmation.
-Learn how to manage those emails.
+  When an user does certain action, for example, register, they receives an automatic email for confirmation.
+Learn how to manage those type of emails.

 - **Newsletters**